getmanfred/contracts/README.md

 ## The Candidate Contract

-This is the contract between an agent and the candidate, where candidate gives a mandate (a set of orders and requirements) to agent.
+This is the contract between a recruiter and the candidate, where candidate gives a mandate (a set of orders and requirements) to the recruiter.

 In this contract, you can: